sergeycherepanov/homebrew-docker-virtualbox/README.md

 ## Installation

 Allow mac users to mount nfs shares without root password:
-> WARNING: Only this commands requires root permissions, all next should be run under your user. **
+> WARNING: Only this commands requires root permissions, all next should be run under your user

-Ensure the exports file.
+Ensure the exports file
 ```bash
 sudo touch /etc/exports
 ```